hongshuochen/2021Spring-EE599-HW4/README.md

 nullptr
 ```

-Result is true, as we define 'nullptr' is a valid BST.
+Result is true, as we define 'nullptr' as a valid BST.

 Write several tests using GTest for your function in [tests/q4student_test.cc](tests/q4_student_test.cc).